reactioncommerce/reaction-docs/public-docs/installation-reaction-platform.md

 ### Git

 Each sub-project has its own respective Git repository.
+The normal bootstrapping process will give you the latest released versions of the platform subprojects and is the recommended configuration for regular development.
 If you want to run a different branch of `reaction` against `reaction-next-starterkit`, for example, change directories into `reaction` and `git checkout` a different branch there.

-## Installation Working with Particular Git Branches

-The normal bootstrapping process will give you the latest released versions of the platform subprojects and is the recommended configuration for regular development.
-However, if you know you require a particular previous release or alternative git branch, you can take the following steps to bring up the platform with the particular versions you need.
-These steps are an alternative to the standard bootstrapping approach, you should do one or the other, not both.
+These steps are an alternative to the standard bootstrapping approach, you should do one or the other, not both:

 As [documented above](#installation), install the prerequisites and clone the reaction-platform repository.
-In a terminal, run the following commands:
+Then:

 ```sh
 cd reaction-platform